Baked Cinnamon Raisin Protein Oat Bars

 I’m not the best with sharing those kind of things but maybe I want to get to know you guys better.
 I could say I’ve been super busy and don’t have time for the blog BUT that is an excuse.
 I haven’t made it a priority.
 My priority lately has been CrossFit, and it will continue to be but I’m hoping I can find a better balance between my full-time job, training, blogging and having some fun on the side.

 In other news, on Tuesday I’m starting a 12-week nutrition challenge.
 I’ve taken some time off tracking macros and just been eating healthy and training like crazy.
 I’ve made huge improvements in my strength and fitness and I’m super excited to see what I can accomplish in the next 12 weeks.

 With my first go of flexible dieting about 8 months ago, I lost about 10 lbs and have maintained that ever since, however, I struggled to progress much further without the accountability of a coach.
-I’ve still slowly been reducing body fat and tracking for weeks at a time just to check in but I’m looking forward to the consistent results of working with a professional.

 I decided to start back up with a nutrition coach so I have the confidence and assurance that I’m eating enough to support training and improve performance while still allowing for a change in body composition.
 It’s a fine balance and I’d rather take the guess work out!
 I have no problem sticking to it if I have some guidance to help me along.